akprasad/flask-forum/README.md

 A forum app with some basic forum stuff:

 - Authentication and session management
-- Boards, threads, and posts
+- Create boards, threads, and posts
-- Markdown support for posts
+- Write and edit posts in Markdown

 Most of the forum code is contained in its own folder, and it's pretty easy to move it to other projects and use it as a blueprint or whatever else you have